 In rats, oral administration of droxidopa resulted in excretion into breast milk with peak concentrations seen 4 hours after administration, and excretion still occurring 48 hours after administration.
 When the drug was administered to nursing dams during the period of lactation at a dose corresponding to 3 times the maximum recommended daily dose of 1,800 mg in a 60 kg patient when based on body surface area, reduced weight gain and reduced survival were observed in the offspring.
 Despite the observed decreased weight gain, physical development was normal (with respect to timing and organ morphology).

 The safety and effectiveness of NORTHERA in pediatric patients have not been established.

-A total of 197 patients with symptomatic NOH aged 75 years or above were included in the NORTHERA clinical program.
-No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+A total of 197 patients with symptomatic nOH aged 75 years or above were included in the NORTHERA clinical program.
+No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 Additional Northera Information

 Report Problems to the Food and Drug Administration